Updated: May 4, 2018

 - By bus: Buses are slightly cheaper than local trains, and take about the same amount of time, anywhere from three and a half up to seven hours.
 Flixbus is the best bus operator serving this route.
 All buses include on board wifi, snacks, and restrooms.

 - By driving: Renting a car is a great option if your trip to Florence includes a few day trips to other Tuscan cities or into the wine country.
 But if the bulk of your travel days will be spent in Florence itself, then a car is more trouble than it’s worth, due to the limited and expensive parking and the fact that most hotels in Florence are inside the pedestrian-only zone.
 The drive takes a little over three hours via the most direct route, which includes a toll road.
 Taking an alternate route which avoids most tolls takes over four hours.
+You can learn more about renting a car and driving in Florence here.

 - By air: Alitalia runs four daily flights between Rome and Florence.
 Tickets are affordable, and flights take only 55 minutes.
 However, the time it takes getting to and from each airport and clearing security makes this both a more expensive and more time consuming option than taking an express train.